GerAng1/the-dataspace-project-v6/docs/further_configuration.md

 # Adding New Components
 ## Reports
+Please check the official arches documentation [Resource Reports section](https://arches.readthedocs.io/en/6.2/extensions/resource-reports/#resource-reports) on how to register a new Report Template.

-To add "Aton" Report:
+To add "Aton" Report verify you have these files:

-aton.json
+reports/aton.json
 templates/views/report-templates/aton.htm
 templates/views/components/sketchfab/sketchfab-canvas.htm
 media/css/sketchfab.css
 media/js/reports/aton.js
-*(IMPORTANT TO NOTE THAT HERE THERE ARE SOME ID REFERENCES THAT MAY BE BROKEN IF YOU DON'T IMPORT DE EXACT RESOURCE MODEL USED)

 media/js/views/components/reports/sketchfab-setup.js
 media/js/utils/get-query-string-parameter.js

+*(IMPORTANT TO NOTE THAT HERE THERE ARE SOME ID REFERENCES THAT MAY BE BROKEN IF YOU DON'T IMPORT DE EXACT RESOURCE MODEL USED)

 - `python manage.py report register -s /path/to/aton.json`

 ## Workflows
+Please check the official arches documentation [Workflows section](https://arches.readthedocs.io/en/6.2/extensions/workflows/) on how to register new Workflows.

+(STILL UNDER DEVELOPMENT)

 # Advanced Elasticsearch settings